GabeDiniz/GabeDiniz/README.md

 - ⚙️ HackTheNorth Mentor (2023)

 # 🤯 Get to know me
-- 🔭 I’m currently working on polishing my Modern-Portfolio and on a Club-Roullete application for golfing!
+- 🔭 I’m currently working on polishing my Modern Portfolio and on a Club-Roullete application for golfing!
 - 📚 I’m currently learning some uDemy courses on Web Dev and design
 - 🤝 I’m looking to collaborate on a Fullstack Application
 - 💬 Ask me for help and insight on projects!